The truth about art inspiration + how to find inspiration and stay inspired as a visual artist

 There's a close connection between inspiration and creativity.
 I like to picture them as a beating heart symbolising life itself unceasingly breathing in and out.

 You don’t have to search for inspiration and creativity.
 You just have to find them within you.
-You’re life itself inhaling subtle information and creative energy and exhaling personal expression and vitality into this world.
+You are life itself inhaling subtle information and energy, and exhaling personal expression and vitality into this world.

 How to get inspired

 Inspiration combines a vivid interest in something (anything) with close observation and a steady artistic practice.
 Everyone has his own interests and ideas.
 Each one of us takes a vivid interest in a thing, concept, person, topic ...
 If you stop searching outward and start looking inward; if you move from everything outside of yourself into your inner zone, which is the actual real, then you'll get inspired.
 Guaranteed.

 1. Start with a thing that talks to you

 Switch off your mind for a little while and just look around you with genuine eyes.
 Wherever your are.
 What talks to you?
 A branch, a leaf, a drop of dew, a cloud, a sandcorn, or maybe a smile ...?
 Open your heart, let yourself be enchanted, and observe what draws your attention in that unique moment of mindfullness.